dcronshaw/wordpress-install/README.md

 Before we start, we're going to be using the sudo command in the terminal.
 You'll need to use the password that you used to SSH into your server.

+Any time the install stops with a y/n, type y and press enter.

 Step 1: Install apache2